5.2 Glossary of Terms

 Continental breakfast means a light breakfast that may include a selection of coffees, teas, juices, fruits, and assorted pastries, and is allowable provided several hours of substantive material directly follows the continental breakfast.
 Grant recipients are reminded that the least expensive of the available selections should be chosen.

-Cooperative agreements are awarded to States, units of local government, or private organizations at the discretion of the awarding agency.
 Cooperative agreements are utilized when substantial involvement is anticipated between the awarding agency and the recipient during performance of the contemplated activity.
+See 2 C.F.R. § 200.24

 Direct Recipient is an individual and/or organization that receives Federal financial assistance directly from a Federal agency.